 3. Using Spatial Effects

 There are no rigid rules and dogmas when it comes to using reverbs and delays.
 It’s a matter of your taste.
 You are the one who gets to decide what kind of “reflection” suits your track the best, but you should always have one thing in mind: the spatial effects are generally inserted at the end of your effect chain (after the compressor and/or equalizer).

 Play with the “wet/dry” function to decide how much room, hall or plate reverb you will add to the track.

 To create interesting, rhythmic effects using delay, experiment with the tempo function.
 If your song is 140 RPM, set the half-tempo or maybe double tempo (280 RPM) to see what will happen.

 Your first EDM creations probably won’t sound as loud, powerful, colorful and crisp as those hits played on dance floors.
 A lot of practicing is required to master the art of finding the perfect levels for your beats, basses and synths, especially when mixing at home.

 While you’re figuring it out, consider an online collaboration with us — our EDM song production services cater to artists worldwide and provide nothing short of world-class productions at accessible rates.
 Just send us your demo, and our EDM producers will make your tracks sound as good as those played by a skilled DJ in your favorite club.

 5. Explore Different Options

 Another important thing regarding electronic music is experimenting.
-You’d be surprised how much the atmosphere of a song can change if you throw in a different kick or snare drum, change the color of the leading theme, or if you slow down the song’s tempo.
+You’d be surprised how much the atmosphere of a song can change with simple edits.
+Throw in a different kick or snare drum, change the color of the leading theme, or slow down the song’s tempo.